 Smaller studies help fill the research gaps in LMICs.
 For example, the Web Foundation used household surveys and focus group discussions to assess women's rights online in nine countries.[1]
 One study focused on poor urban settings, including informal settlements.
 Overall, 13 percent of women and 18 percent of men reported incidents of online harassment and abuse by phone call or text message, while 13 percent of women and 11 percent of men reported abuse via social media or email (World Wide Web Foundation, 2015).
-With respect to incidents online, Kampala, Nairobi, and Maputo had the highest share of women reported rate of online harassment is higher among men (see Table 3).
+With respect to incidents online, Kampala, Nairobi, and Maputo had the highest share of women reporting threats, harassment or stalking on the Internet in the last two years.
+Interestingly, in Lagos, the reported rate of online harassment is higher among men (see Table 3).
 However, the researchers note that the methodology is not conducive to gathering insights on intimate issues and therefore the data may underestimate the levels of online violence (World Wide Web Foundation, 2015).